444thLiao/Oxygen_ML/readme.md

 Timed Trees and Genome information excel retrieved from Davin 2025

-`Final.combined.py` means how to collect all six predicots and merged them into one
+`Final.combined.py` means how to collect all six predictor results and merged them into one

 ## Evaluate6Soft